Independent forex education Free professional tools Unbiased broker reviews

 • Profits that qualify as business income above the threshold.

 An individual trading personal funds is typically outside corporate tax scope — but if you operate through a company, get specific advice.
+5% VAT may apply to certain services and fees (not to personal trading profits themselves).

 Residency & Tax Status#